-The most effective hydro-excavators today are dedicated units designed and built specifically for excavating applications.
+The most effective hydro-excavators today dedicated units designed and built specifically for excavating applications.
 The hydro-excavation industry is only 13 years old in the United States, and has a long way to go to equal the industry in our neighbors to the north.
 The U.S. tolerance for damaged infrastructure and interrupted public services is lessening each day.
 Government practices, laws and enforcement will drive the vacuum and hydro-excavation businesses for decades to come, along with safety, cost and just good common sense and public policy.
 Hydro-excavation can almost completely eliminate unintended consequences from poorly planned or executed excavation projects involving drilling, trenching, or gross excavations.
-Hydro-excavation is not only accepted, it is becoming the “required” method in the oil and gas industries, at power plants, refineries, petrochemical and chemical plants, pharma plants and on 20 million miles of buried lines and cable throughout the U.S.
+Hydro-excavation not only becomes accepted, it’s becoming the “required” method in the oil and gas industries, at power plants, refineries, petrochemical and chemical plants, pharma plants and on 20 million miles of buried lines and cable throughout the U.S.

 Vac-Con is a leader in the manufacture of hydro-excavation equipment, and prides itself in innovation to meet a customer or municipal need.
 Whether you need to excavate via air or hydro, or both, large or small, Fan or PD blower technology, front or rear-mounted booms, Vac-Con can provide any configuration an application demands.

-Research for this White Paper, and excerpts have been taken from web-site and print literature from some of the following firms:
+Research for White Paper, and excerpts have been taken from web-site and print literature from some of the following firms:

 Badger Daylighting, Calgary, Alberta, Canada